evalancaster/handson-2021-version-control/text/01_Introduction.md

 ## 'git help' Pages

 Git includes a detailed manual on every command.
-If you are unsure about any command, try `git help` followed by the command on the terminal.
+If you are unsure about any command, try `git help [some command]` on the terminal.
 Within the manual pages, you can search for keywords by pressing `/`.

 ## References